 Subway Tile.
 If you are renovating now and want to make decisions that you will still love in 5 or 10 years, subway tiles are likely to be that.
 With its clean, fresh look it is a timeless option.
 No matter what style of cabinets or colors on the wall, subway tile is likely to always match.
 If you wanted a spin on this classic you could arrange the tiles in a basket weave or herringbone pattern!

 Statement floors.
 Gone are the days of “Plain-Jane” beige carpet and simple hardwood floors.
 A new trend has recently emerged and it is daring!
 Statement floors have become popular in the last few years, and for good reason; they can add adventure and a fun twist to any room.
 Unfortunately, a bold floor doesn’t work for everyone, so try not to get swept up in this trend.

 Velvet furnishings.
 Another trend that screams luxury and comfort, but like so many other home design fads, this one likely will not last.
 Household items such as couches and curtains have followed the velvet craze, but have started to vanish recently.
 Fashion and style are big components of this trend, but opting for a more traditional look may save you from a design faux-pas.

 Decorating your home can be a lot of fun, and a lot of work.
-There is no need to rush redecorating when the next big trend surfaces, so be sure to take your time and only include items in your home that work for you.
-Just because something is on trend doesn’t mean it’s your style!
+There is no need to rush redecorating when the next big trend surfaces, so are sure to take your time and only include items in your home that work for you.
+Just because something is on-trend doesn’t mean it’s your style!
 You can only make your house a home if it is filled with the things you love.

 Are you looking to purchase a new home or refinance your current home?
 Reach out to one of our skilled loan officers in your area today!